No Comments

 Consumables make really excellent gifts!
 Here are my favourite food and drink products from the Valley.

-1. Visit Sable Shortbread in Kentville for the most incredible melt-in-your-mouth shortbread.
+1. Visit Sable Shortbread in Windsor for the most incredible melt-in-your-mouth shortbread.

 2. Sissibo Coffee in Bear River offers ethically sourced beans and roast them with precision and care.
 North Mountain Coffee in Berwick offers high-quality coffee in small batches on restored antique roasters that are between 80 and 100 years old.
 All coffees are expertly developed with traditional European roasting techniques, and both are small, family-owned and run businesses beloved by locals.